danielrriggs/danielrriggs.github.io/content/Yoga Sutra.md

 ---
 ###### Sutra 1:1: Introduction to yoga
 Atha yoganusasanam

-Atha: now therefore; yoga: (regarding) yoga; anusasanam: complete instructions
+Atha: now therefore; [[Yoga]]: (regarding) yoga; anusasanam: complete instructions

 >Now, therefore, complete instructions regarding yoga.

-*Atha*: The word atha is used here to denote that, after having purified oneself by karma yoga and after having unified the mental tendencies by bhakti yoga, the aspirant is being given instructions on yoga.
+*Atha*: The word atha is used here to denote that, after having purified oneself by [[Karma Yoga]] and after having unified the mental tendencies by [[Bhakti Yoga]], the aspirant is being given instructions on [[Yoga]].
 Those instructions on yoga which follow will become intelligible, fruitful and also palatable to those whose hearts are pure and whose minds are at rest, otherwise not.
-Those who have impure minds and wavering tendencies will not be able to practice what has been instructed in this shastra.
+Those who have impure minds and wavering tendencies will not be able to practice what has been instructed in this [[Shastra]].

 *Anushasanam*: The actual word is shasanam, anu being a prefix to emphasize its completeness.
 Shasan is a word which means giving a ruling, command, order, instruction.
-The word shastra is developed from the word shasan.
-Shastra does not literally mean scripture.
+The word shastra is developed from the word shasan. [[Shastra]] does not literally mean scripture.
 Shastra literally means a process of instructions and rulings.
 From the same word, another word has evolved - [[Ishwara]], meaning ruler, governor, commander, and which is commonly used for God.

 ###### Sutra 1:2: What is yoga?
 Yogaschitta vrtti nirodhah
-Yogah: yoga; [[Chitta]]: consciousness; [[Vritti]]: patterns or circular patterns; nirodhah: blocking, stopping
+Yogah: yoga; [[Chitta]]: consciousness; [[Vritti]]: patterns or circular patterns; [[Nirodha|Nirodhah]]: blocking, stopping
 >To block the patterns of consciousness is yoga.

 This is often translated as "cessation of the fluctuations (or, waves) of the mind".
 But it's really just talking about control over the mind; mental discipline.